a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 4) The request and response time for each call
 5) Resource consumption of each microservice, such as CPU, memory, and disk
 6) Other:

-#### Page 4: Distributed Tracing

-Distributed tracing is critical for microservice-based application development and maintenance.
+> Distributed tracing is critical for microservice-based application development and maintenance.

 Q10: To what extent do you agree with the above statement in general:
 1) Agree.
 Distributed tracing should be set up as early as possible.